pmcau/AustralianElectorates/README.md

 Each maps has multiple variants based on the combination of simplification and trimming.

-With the below two options combined, there are 10 different options for each map.
+With the two options combined, there are 10 different options for each map.

+Below is the combinations for [Bass](https://www.aec.gov.au/profiles/tas/bass.htm)

 | Size  | File name              | Simplification | Trimming |
 | -----:| ---------------------- | --------------:| --------:|